 - Never Wrestle with a Pig -- Alex Weldon talks about how to deal with players who are greedy, but fight well.
 With comments by Dieter.

-- Go and Tennis -- Dieter makes some telling comparisons between two games that, at first blush, do not seem to have much in common.
+- Dieter/Go and tennis -- Dieter makes some telling comparisons between two games that, at first blush, do not seem to have much in common.

 - An overview of life and death -- SL's problem meister not only shares his thoughts about a central aspect of the game, he also provides a guide to relevant pages on SL and puts them into perspective.